SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 ### rowFormatter

 Optional element.
-Specifies a JSON object that describes a view format.
+Specifies a JSON object that describes a list view row format.
 The schema of this JSON object is identical to the schema of a column format.
 For details on this schema and its capabilities, see the [Column Format detailex syntax reference.](https://github.com/SharePoint/sp-dev-docs/blob/master/docs/declarative-customization/column-formatting.md#detailed-syntax-reference)

 #### Differences in behavior between the rowFormatter element and column formatting